philipjscott/key-controller/README.md

 npm install key-controller --save-dev
 ```

-If you don't use a module bundler, you can include the minified file:
+If you don't use a module bundler, you can include the minified file which exports the `KeyController` global:

 ```html
 <script src="unpkg.com/key-controller/umd/key-controller.min.js" defer></script>